ammrat13/game-design-java/Journal.md

 # Journal

+**28 February 2018**: Today I play-tested, updated the instructions page, and refactored

 **27 February 2018**: Today I worked on the keys

 **24 February 2018**: Today I finished up the map screen and added victory and loss sound effects